NilsVreman/dotfiles/README.md

 This symlinks the dotfiles, folders, and files into your home folder.

-## NOTE
+## ToDo

-Currently the installation script is not available.
+* Fix Installation script
+* Make sure snippets are added correctly